MiloTheFox/rust-password-hashing/README.md

    ```
    The program will then generate a specific amount of passwords.
 (For the length, I recommend at least 16 characters)

-6. After you entered the password that you want to hash, the program will return the generated hash and verifies the hash to ensure its legitimacy.
+6. After the passwords have been generated, the program will return the generated hash.